aupasana/aupasana.github.io/_posts/tech-2016/2016-02-07-under-construction.md

 I have moved over most of the content, though there is still some work left.
 The [old version of aupasana.com][old] will be around for the foreseeable future.
-In addition to adding a technology related blog, I have now moved my sanskrit blog to this site as well.

 [old]: http://old.aupasana.com